ibilalkayy/move/README.md

+# **Move** 🚀

 Move is a budget planning application designed to empower users with the ability to track, analyze, and optimize their spending habits and financial goals.

-With a user-friendly CLI.
-It manages the finances and achieve greater financial stability by leveraging different payment APIs for a comprehensive financial management solution.

 ## **Commands**